tarwn/lessthandot-hugo/blogs/content/posts/2011-09-26-getting-started-with-javascript-unit.md

 ```text
 "C:Program Files (x86)Javajre6binjava" -jar JsTestDriver-1.3.2.jar --port 4224 --browser "C:Documents and SettingsTarwnLocal SettingsApplication DataGoogleChromeApplicationchrome.exe"
 ```
 What this does is starts the jsTestDriver jar on port 4224 and also automatically starts up an instance of chrome that will be captured by the server to run tests.
-I was initially using Firefox but jsTestDriver can&#8217;t intercept the console log the way it can with Chrome, so I wasn&#8217;t getting very good output for failed or errored tests.
+I was initially using Firefox but jsTestDriver can't intercept the console log the way it can with Chrome, so I wasn't getting very good output for failed or errored tests.

 Next I created a .cmd file to run all the tests in my folders: